Information for Referrers

 - On receipt of a referral we will begin the Assessment process which will enable us to deliver the mentoring service required for each young person.
 We will keep you informed about progress.

 intandem is funded by the Scottish Government and delivered nationally by Inspiring Scotland in partnership with 13 charities across Scotland.
-Volunteer Glasgow is proud to be delivering this service to the South of Glasgow.
+Volunteer Glasgow is proud to be delivering this service in the South and NorthWest of Glasgow.

 For any further information please contact Volunteer Glasgow and they will be happy to answer any questions.